RoelofSetsFire/data-processing-1/20 Readings/40 Reading 4/10 Readings.md

 # Reading 4

-Read the following articles and answer the accompanying questions.
+Read the following articles and answer the accompanying question.
+Push the pdf with your answer on GitHub.
+This is an individual assignment that will be graded pass/fail.

-* Colin Ware "Visual thinking for design", Chapter 3, Chapter 4
+* Colin Ware "Visual thinking for design", Chapter 2 ("What we can easily see") and Chapter 4 ("Color").

 * D. Borland and R. M. Taylor II, "[Rainbow Color Map (Still) Considered Harmful][1]", IEEE Computer Graphics and Applications, vol. 27, no. 2, pp.